Chart Color Schemes

 Employment

-The area offers limited local employment opportunities, as indicated by Census data.
-Over the year to September 2025, employment increased by 0.9%, while labour force grew by 0.8%, and unemployment remained essentially unchanged.
-In contrast, Greater Brisbane experienced employment growth of 3.8% and a drop in unemployment by 0.5 percentage points.
-State-level data for Queensland to November 25 shows employment contracted by 0.01%, with an unemployment rate of 4.2%.
-National employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industries.
-Applying these projections to Macgregor's employment mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years.
+Limited local employment opportunities are indicated by working population vs resident population count.
+In the year to September 2025, employment levels increased by 0.9%, labour force by 0.8%, leaving unemployment flat.
+Greater Brisbane had higher growth rates: 3.8% employment and 3.3% labour force, with a 0.5 percentage point drop in unemployment.
+National employment forecasts from Jobs and Skills Australia project national growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Macgregor's mix suggests local employment should increase by 6.6% over five years and 13.6% over ten years, though this is a simple extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment